~ On the blog ~

 • Click on the 'Preview' button in the top right of the GTM dashboard.

-• Doing so will open your website in a new tab where GTM is available.
+• Doing so will open your website in a new tab where the GTM interface is available.

 • You'll then see a debug console at the bottom-right side of the page displaying how tags fire with real-time feedback.